Holistic Stream Assessment/Restoration: Cold Spring Brook - Newton, Massachusetts

 Based on the size of the some of the fish encountered, the golden shiners in Cold Spring Brook appear to be self-sustaining.
 Specifically, some of the fish sampled were well under the size typically sold as bait.
 In a heavily manipulated water long thought to be devoid of fish, we see this as a good sign regardless of how they got there…

-Jeff and Jon navigating the deep mud that has accumulated over the years due to channelization and a lack of structure.
+Jeff Moore and Jon Regosin navigating the deep mud that has accumulated over the years due to channelization and a lack of structure.

 NFC is also looking into using metabarcoding eDNA to try to see what else lives in this severely manipulated and long overlooked stream, at least as far as fish go.
 We are also discussing deploying some water temperature loggers and intermittency detection devices to see how things hold up in the summer.

 Cold Spring Brook near Newton City Hall.
-From Beacon Street to Commenwealth Avenue, Cold Spring Brook is mostly a series of small manmade ponds connected by pipes.
+From Beacon Street to Commonwealth Avenue, Cold Spring Brook is mostly a series of small manmade ponds connected by pipes.

 Projects like Cold Spring Brook are part of what makes NFC unique in the world of fish conservation.
 There are no gamefish or any possibility of such, hundreds of years of manipulation and neglect, and what would seem to many as insurmountable odds.
 While NFC can accept failing when things have progressed to a point where they cannot be fixed, we don’t believe in not at least trying…